noise-lab/ml-systems/docs/agenda.md

 # Lecture 4

+* Prof. Feamster out of town
 * Project office hours
 * Research in Networks/ML (Taveesh and Andrew)

 # Lecture 5

 * Resource allocation applications
+  * Video bitrate adaptation (QoE)
-* QoE/Service Identification Hands-On
+* QoE/Service Identification Hands-On (not completed in class)

 # Lecture 6

+* Active and passive measurement
+   * Advantages and disadvantages of active and passive measurement
+     * Infrastructure considerations
+     * Measurements when you want them
+     * Systems costs considerations
+     * Privacy considerations
-* Feature Extraction
+   * Feature extraction from packet captures
+   * What is a flow?
+(5-tuple)
-* Hands-On Activities
+* Hands-On Activity
-   * Packet Statistics Extraction
+   * Packet Statistics Extraction - Flow Statistics (Manual)
-   * NetML Library